Kayeris/Kayeris/README.md

 🙋🏻 Hi!
 I am a university student who's been involved with technology, and more specifically, coding, for over 8 years.
 I specialize in design and front-end development of websites, apps etc!
 I like to spend my time making things, either in creative aspects (stories, poems, photography) or learning new tips & tricks in the coding world!
 I'm also thoroughly involved in the community whether it be clubs, hackathons, or volunteer activities.
 You name it, I'm probably involved in it!

-I'm Shaiza and I'm currently a 4th year honours student studying Computer Science at the University of Guelph!